 Lauder, the daughter-in-law of Estée Lauder, created the pink ribbon in 1992 with then SELF magazine’s Editor-in-Chief, Alexandra Penney.
 The late philanthropist asked Hurley to jump on board shortly after she became the face of Estée Lauder in 1995.
-Hurley, who had recently lost her grandmother to breast cancer, immediately felt a connection.
+Hurley, who had lost her grandmother to breast cancer around that time, immediately felt a connection.
 “What Evelyn said to me was that women are dying and no one is talking about it.
 And I thought, that was my grandmother,” said Hurley.

 Since the launch of the campaign, which has raised more than $65 million, breast cancer research has seen great strides.
 Death rates have dropped nearly 40 percent since the late 80s, according to the American Cancer Society.
 New approaches and technologies have advanced treatment.
 But with thousands still dying from breast cancer each year (over 40,000 in the United States alone), Hurley said she’s going to continue her efforts until there’s an end.

 What positive changes are you happy to see since the campaign started?